masai1116/SHARE-seq-alignment/README.md

-# SHARE-seq-alignment
+# SHARE-seq-alignment v1.0
-Pipeline for demultiplex and align both ATAC and RNA data generated in SHARE-seq\
+Pipeline for demultiplexing and aligning both ATAC and RNA data generated in SHARE-seq\
 **Author: Sai Ma. sai@broadinstitute.org**

 # Installation
-This pipeline requires these packages to be propoerly installed: GNU parallel, Bcl2fastq, fastp, zcat, STAR, bowtie2, python2, umi_tools, samtools, picard, R, featureCounts, read_distribution.py from RSeQC, bedtools
+This pipeline requires following packages to be properly installed and added to system path: GNU parallel, Bcl2fastq, fastp, zcat, STAR, bowtie2, python2, umi_tools, samtools, picard, R, featureCounts, read_distribution.py from RSeQC, bedtools

 The SHARE-seq-alignment scripts can be directly downloaded from the github website.\
 [https://github.com/masai1116/SHARE-seq-alignment/](https://github.com/masai1116/SHARE-seq-alignment/)

-After downloading all scripts, update the general configuration section in main script "Split_seq_example.sh" as following:
+After downloading all scripts, update the general configuration section in main script "Split_seq_example.sh":
-1) myPATH # change it to where the SHARE-seq scripts are installed. e.g. myPATH='/mnt/users/Script/share-seq-github-v1/'
+1) myPATH # where the SHARE-seq scripts are installed. e.g. myPATH='/mnt/users/Script/share-seq-github-v1/'
-2) pythohPATH # change it to where python2 is installed e.g. pythohPATH='/usr/bin/python'
+2) pythohPATH # where python2 is installed e.g. pythohPATH='/usr/bin/python'
-3) picardPATH # change it to where picard is installed e.g. picardPATH='/mnt/bin/picard/picard.jar'
+3) picardPATH # where picard is installed e.g. picardPATH='/mnt/bin/picard/picard.jar'

-The pipeline also requres gtf files and index files for aligners to be download and unziped into the right location.\
+The pipeline also requres gtf files and aligner index files to be download and unziped into the right location.\
 GTF files can be downloaded [here](https://drive.google.com/file/d/1HuGLf0vSHO58Ek5HibTRiwXWBn9fBMTz/view?usp=sharing).\
-Index files for bowtie2 can be downloaded [here](https://drive.google.com/file/d/1bXIxznwirsZ6DZhqK1gw6ZKlj-UjFRhn/view?usp=sharing).\
+Bowtie2 index files (Hg19 and mm10) can be downloaded [here](https://drive.google.com/file/d/1bXIxznwirsZ6DZhqK1gw6ZKlj-UjFRhn/view?usp=sharing).\
-Assuming SHARE-seq aligment scripts are here "/home/Scripts/", the gtf files should be placed in the "/home/Scripts/gtf" folder.\
+Assuming SHARE-seq aligment scripts are installed to "/home/SHARE-seq-alignment/", the gtf files should be placed in the "/home/SHARE-seq-alignment/gtf" folder.\
-The bowtie2 index files should be placed in the "/home/Scripts/refGenome/bowtie2" folder.\
+The bowtie2 index files should be placed in the "/home/SHARE-seq-alignment/refGenome/bowtie2" folder.\
 Three sets of index files (hg19, mm10 and hg19-mm10 combined genome) for star aligner should be prepared according to star aligner [manual](https://github.com/alexdobin/STAR), or downloded from here: [hg19](), [mm10](), [combined genome]().\
-The unziped index files should be placed in the "/home/Scripts/refGenome/star/hg19", "/home/Scripts/refGenome/star/mm10", and "/home/Scripts/refGenome/star/both", respectively.\
+The unziped index files should be placed in the "/home/SHARE-seq-alignment/refGenome/star/hg19", "/home/SHARE-seq-alignment/refGenome/star/mm10", and "/home/SHARE-seq-alignment/refGenome/star/both", respectively.\
 The index file for hg19-mm10 combined genome can be downloaded from [10x Genomics website](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest).

 # How to run the script?